 FBCSS takes a comprehensive approach when assisting Fort Bend County clients.
-FBCSS does in depth screening and intake and is better able to determine true cause of issues in order to better service the client.
-If a client comes in seeking assistance with a utility bill, FBCSS is not just looking at the utility, it approaches the case as a whole, in that it determines if rent is too high, has income decreased, is there a loss of employment, is the client unaware of resources available to them, such as government resources which may alleviate some of the strain on clients financial status.
-It has been FBCSS number one goal to asses each client to determine what else can be done to prevent this individual from returning for services, address the root of the problem, and identify other services in the community the client can be connected too.
-In the last two years FBCSS has implemented its Unmet Emergency Assistance services.
-This service is currently funded by two local foundations and provides funds to be utilized to assist veterans, the elderly and the homeless with the following services fees and/or incidentals to include as appropriate: obtaining a birth certificate, identification card, application fees, housing, utility deposits, gas cards, personal hygiene items, one month of day care, diapers, shoes, undergarments, minor home repairs, water leaks, yard work, housekeeping, smoke detectors, carbon monoxide detector, tire repairs, minor car repairs, Laundromat, air conditioner (window units), and/or any additional services that may prevent the veteran from becoming self-sufficient.
-The unmet emergency assistance services will be made available to the veterans served under the Operation Fort Bend Heroes project when necessary.
-Another unique feature of this project is that beneficiaries will have immediate contact with the Fort Bend County Veterans Services office.
-Since both departments are co-located in the same building (next door to each other) access to additional services is more readily available.
-In addition Fort Bend County's FBCCIS also allows for beneficiaries to access additional services to include: food assistance, medication assistance, clothing assistance, and/or other unmet needs the beneficiary may need.
+FBCSS does in-depth screening and intake and is better able to determine true causes of issues in order to better service the client.
+If a client comes in seeking assistance with a utility bill, FBCSS is not just looking at the utility, it approaches the case as a whole, in that it determines if rent is too high, has income decreased, is there a loss of employment, is the client unaware of resources available to them, such as government resources that may alleviate some of the strain on the client's financial status.
+It has been FBCSS' number one goal to assess each client's situation to determine what else can be done to prevent this individual from returning for services, to address the root of the problem, and identify other services in the community the client can be connected to.
+In the last two years, FBCSS has implemented its "Unmet Emergency Assistance" services.
+This service is currently funded by two local foundations and provides funds to be utilized to assist veterans, the elderly and the homeless with the following services, fees and/or incidentals to include as appropriate: obtaining a birth certificate, identification card; application fees, housing, utility deposits, gas cards, personal hygiene items, one month of day care, diapers, shoes, undergarments, minor home repairs, water leaks, yard work, housekeeping, smoke detectors, carbon monoxide detector, tire repairs, minor car repairs, laundromat, air conditioner (window units), and/or any additional services that may prevent the veteran from becoming self-sufficient.
+The "Unmet Emergency Assistance" services will be made available to the veterans served under the Operation Fort Bend Heroes project when necessary.
+Another unique feature of this project is that beneficiaries will have immediate contact with the Fort Bend County Veterans Services Office.
+Since both agencies are co-located in the same building (next door to each other), access to additional services is more readily available.
+In addition, Fort Bend County's FBCCIS also allows for beneficiaries to access additional services to include: food assistance, medication assistance, clothing assistance, and/or other unmet needs the beneficiary may need.